vinitudasi/Brock-Plan-2-Eat/README.md

 ## Description

-An Android Application for displaying food options on campus at Brock University (UNOFFICIAL).
+An Android Application for displaying available restaurants on campus at Brock University (UNOFFICIAL).

+Built using Android Studio and Java.

 This app is in no way endorsed or sanctioned by the university.